Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics

 \section{Abstract}

-On the basis of density functional - pseudopotential calculations, we study structural, electronic, magnetic, and mechanical properties of the hypothetical CaC ionic compound in the rock-salt (RS), B2, zinc-blende (ZB), wurtzite (WZ), NiAs (NA), and anti-NiAs (NA*) structures.
-The results show that RS-CaC is the most stable system at equilibrium while applying negative hydrostatic pressures may stabilize the half-metallic WZ and ZB structures.
-The ferromagnetic equilibrium state observed in the RS, ZB, NA and WZ structures of CaC is attributed to the sharp partially filled {\bf p} band of the carbon atom.
-It is argued that the ionic interaction increases the sharpness of the {\bf p} band and hence enhances ferromagnetism while the covalent interaction increases the band dispersion and weakens magnetism.
-We investigate various properties of the exchange interaction in the ferromagnetic CaC structures.
-It is observed that the interatomic exchange interaction in these systems have consistent behavior with the spin splittings of the bond points.
-Comparing the structural properties in the ferromagnetic and nonmagnetic states, indicates a weak magneto-structural coupling in CaC.
-Applying non-local corrections to the exchange functional enhance the exchange splitting and hence give rise to a half-metallic electronic structure for the WZ, RS, and NA structures of CaC.
+On the basis of ab-initio pseudopotential calculations, we study structural, magnetic, dynamical, and mechanical properties of the hypothetical CaC ionic compound in the rock-salt (RS), B2, zinc-blende (ZB), wurtzite (WZ), NiAs (NA), anti-NiAs (NA*), and CrB (B33) structures.
+It is argued that the ZB, WZ, NA, and RS structures are more ionic while the NA*, B2, and B33 structures are more covalent systems.
+As a result of that, the nonmagnetic B33-CaC is the energetically preferred system, while the more ionic structures prefer a ferromagnetic ground state with high Fermi level spin polarization.
+The observed ferromagnetism in the more ionic systems is attributed to the sharp partially filled $p$ states of carbon atom in the system.